quotidianus/EmailBundle/README.md

         resources:
             - 'LibrinfoEmailBundle:form:fields.html.twig'
 ```
+### Spooling

-You have to configure two mailers as follows in order to use the database spooling feature
+You have to configure two mailers as follows in order to use the database spooling feature (one for direct sned, the other for spool send)

 ```
 # app/config/config.yml